CricketBr/Crickets-Shorthand-Site/cr-shorthand-course-3.md

 * 15 minutes copying and/or writing from dictation.
 Use a combination of Pratt's Easy Intro to Dictation, Leslie's One Minute Speed Forcing Plan, and Swem's Systematic Speed Course for Advanced Writers, depending on your stage of theory, brain speed and pen speed.

-* 15 minutes One Chance dictation, if you can write from slow dictation with minimal mistakes.
-Otherwise, add this time to the previous block.
+* 15 minutes One Try dictation.
+Write from slow dictation with minimal mistakes.

 * 5 minutes penmanship practice to end every writing session.

+The exact ratio of One Try to repetitive will shift.
+Start with One Try for only 20% of your writing time.
+Use the above ratio for

+xxxx

 As before, many of the steps do double-duty.
 Use that to your advantage.

 If you use shorter sessions, do one or two types of work each session, for the same ratios each hour.
 Always end with a bit of precision practice.

 On days you cannot follow this program, or need a change, try other exercises.
 Clearly state your intention for each exercise.
 (Seeing what it feels like, and making productive use of a bus ride or long meeting, are valid answers.)

-zzz move?
-Remember that half your days are Mailable Transcript work: single takes, at speeds slow enough for 95% accuracy, typed the next day.

 ## Reviewing The Theory